SEC Virtual Conference: An Accounting & Reporting Update for Public Companies

 3:55 – 5:10 PM

-This session will focus on complex and challenging accounting and SEC reporting topics that are frequently encountered by financial accounting professionals serving public companies, including:
+This session will focus on complex and challenging financial accounting and reporting topics that are frequently encountered by financial accounting professionals serving public companies, including:

 Closing Remarks